Hendrixer/intro-nextjs-v2-instructions/lessons/06-Styling/A-global-and-external-css.md

 }
 ```

-If you have more than one RootLayout, be sure to import the global css file in each one of them.
+If you have more than one RootLayout, be sure to import the global CSS file in each one of them.

 ## External

-External css is pretty much the same as global, after you install it with `npm`, just import it in a layout.
+External CSS is pretty much the same as global.
+After you install it with `npm`, import it in a layout.